xiaodongyang/xiaodongyang.github.io/projects/surveillance/SED13.md

 </tr>

 <tr>
-<th align="left"><p align="justify">The comparison between our system and other best systems in TRECVID iSED 2013 is listed in the above table.
+<th align="left"><p style="font-family: times" align="justify">The comparison between our system and other best systems in TRECVID iSED 2013 is listed in the above table.
 The rank column denotes our rankings among all participants in terms of the primary metric ADCR.</p></th>
 </tr>
 </table>